leoqbc/php-multiverse/README.md

 # php-multiverse
-Dockerfile to php 7.2 apache unixodbc and pdo_sqlsrv drive
+Dockerfile to php 7.2 apache unixodbc and pdo_sqlsrv driver